redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Obtain other IDs required for role assignments
-Other permissions need to be set to enable visiblity of the OCP MSI into the Key Vault Resource Group and for the Azure Disk Encryption Set to have visibility into the OCP Resource Group.
+Other permissions need to be set to enable visiblity of the ARO MSI into the Key Vault Resource Group and for the Azure Disk Encryption Set to have visibility into the ARO Resource Group.
 ```
 # Obtain the Application ID of the service principal used in the ARO cluster
 aroSPAppId="$(oc get secret azure-credentials -n kube-system -o json | jq -r .data.azure_client_id | base64 --decode)"